MaxwellKJr/mjcodes/content/blog/time-for-change-when-change-is-hard/index.md

 #### Walk with the times.
 Update!

-The last main reason why website looked an used was because I was not able to make a proper transition from Gatsby v2 to v3.
+The last main reason why my website looked unused was because I was not able to make a proper transition from Gatsby v2 to v3.
 I was lacking behind and rarely updated the technologies I was using despite being an impulsive updater 😅.

 When I finally moved to Gatsby v3, I had another issue with some plugins that were only compatible with the previous version of Gatsby (v2).
 I now needed to find solutions and alternatives to those plugins.